 Granted, you will need a caulking gun, but acoustic caulk is fairly cheap.

-Lastly, if it’s one wall in particular that’s giving you a lot of trouble, try soundproof foam.
+Lastly, if it’s one wall in particular that’s giving you a lot of trouble, try acoustic foam.
 This fix is a bit of a last resort, but if it works, it works.

-Soundproof foam is made from acoustic foam, a mix of polyurethane-derived materials (polyether, polyester, etc.) These materials allow open cells (which trap noise) to form across the surface of the foam and inside of it.
+Soundproof foam is a mix of polyurethane-derived materials (polyether, polyester, etc.) These materials allow open cells (which trap noise) to form across the surface of the foam and inside of it.

 If this foam appears too light or thin to block noise, that’s because it isn’t meant to.
 It is a sound absorbing material that is meant to deaden the noise and reduce echo.
 That’s why almost all studios have these panels.